djgroen/FabFlee/doc/FabFlee.md

 > NOTE: The installation path (`virtual_env_path`) is set on `machines.yml` as one of the parameters for the target remote machine.

-By installing this _virtualenv_ on the target remote machine, the [QCG Pilot](https://github.com/vecma-project/QCG-PilotJob) Job service will be also installed alongside with other required dependencies
+By installing this _venv_ on the target remote machine, the [QCG Pilot](https://github.com/vecma-project/QCG-PilotJob) Job service will be also installed alongside with other required dependencies.

 ### Running an ensemble simulation on a supercomputer using QCG Broker and Pilot Jobs